obonaventure/cnp3/book/network/network.rst

 The main fields of the IPv4 header are :

  - a 4 bits `version` that indicates the version of IP used to build the header.
-Using a version field in the header allows the protocol to evolve as we'll see with IPv6
+Using a version field in the header allows the network layer protocol to evolve.
  -  a 4 bits `IP Header Length (IHL)` that indicates the length of the IP header in 32 bits words.
 This field allows IPv4 to use options if required, but as it is encoded as a 4 bits field, the IPv4 header cannot be longer than 64 bytes.
- - an 8 bits `DS` field that is used for Quality of Service and whose usage will be described later.
+ - an 8 bits `DS` field that is used for Quality of Service and whose usage is described later.
  - an 8 bits `Protocol` field that indicates the transport layer protocol that must process the packet's payload at the destination.
 Common values for this field [#fprotocolnumber]_ are `6` for TCP and `17` for UDP
- - a 16 bits `length` that indicates the total length of the entire IPv4 packet (header and payload) in bytes.
+ - a 16 bits `length` field that indicates the total length of the entire IPv4 packet (header and payload) in bytes.
 This implies that an IPv4 packet cannot be longer than 65535 bytes.
  - a 32 bits `source address` field that contains the IPv4 address of the source host
  - a 32 bits `destination address` field that contains the IPv4 address of the destination host
  - a 16 bits `checksum` that protects only the IPv4 header against transmission errors

 .. index:: Time To Live (IP)

 The other fields of the IPv4 header are used for specific purposes.
 The first is the 8 bits `Time To Live (TTL)` field.
 This field is used by IPv4 to avoid the risk of having an IPv4 packet caught in an infinite loop due to a transient or permanent error in routing tables [#fttl]_.
 Consider for example the situation depicted in the figure below where destination `D` uses address `11.0.0.56`.
-If `S` sends a packet towards this destination, the packet will be forwarded to router `B` that will forward it to router `C` that will forward it back to router `A`...
+If `S` sends a packet towards this destination, the packet is forwarded to router `B` that forwards it to router `C` that forwards it back to router `A`...

 .. figure:: fig/network-fig-164-c.png
    :align: center